-Upon termination of an Eligible Executive's employment due to a Qualifying Termination (as defined below) that occurs outside of the 12-month period following a Change in Control Protection Period (as defined below) and so long as such Eligible Executive satisfies the conditions to payment of severance benefits described below, such Eligible Executive shall be entitled to receive the following severance benefits: (i) a cash severance payment in an amount equal to the product of (A) the sum of such Eligible Executive's Base Salary and Target Bonus (each as defined in the Executive Severance Plan) and (B) (I) 1.0, for Tier 1 Executive (as defined in the Executive Severance Plan) and (II) 0.5 for Tier 2 Executives (as defined in the Executive Severance Plan) and (II) 0.5 for Tier 2 Executives (as defined in the Executive Severance Plan) and (II) 0.5 for Tier 2 Executives (as defined in the Executive Severance Plan) and (II) 0.5 for Tier 2 Executives (as defined in the Executive Severance Plan) and (II) 0.5 for Tier 2 Executives (as defined in the Executive Severance Plan) and (II) 0.5 for Tier 2 Executives (as defined in the Executive Severance Plan) and (II) 0.5 for Tier 2 Executives (as defined in the Executive Severance Plan) and (II) 0.5 for Tier 2 Executives (as defined in the Executive Severance Plan), paid in a lump sum cash payment or as a salary continuation, at the Company's sole discretion and (ii) a lump sum cash payment in an amount equal to the product of (A) the monthly amount of the Company's contribution to the premiums for such Eligible Executive's group health plan coverage (including coverage for such Eligible Executive's spouse and eligible dependents), determined under the Company's group health plans as in effect immediately prior to such Eligible Executive's Date of Termination and (B) (I) 12, for Tier 1 Executives and (II) 6 for Tier 2 Executives.
+Upon termination of an Eligible Executive's employment due to a Qualifying Termination (as defined below) that occurs outside of the 12-month period following a Change in Control Protection Period (as defined below) and so long as such Eligible Executive satisfies the conditions to payment of severance benefits described below, such Eligible Executive shall be entitled to receive the following severance benefits: (i) a cash severance payment in an amount equal to the product of (A) the sum of such Eligible Executive's Base Salary and Target Bonus (each as defined in the Executive Severance Plan) and (B) (I) 1.0, for Tier 1 Executives (as defined in the Executive Severance Plan), paid in a lump sum cash payment or as a salary continuation, at the Company's sole discretion and (ii) a lump sum cash payment in an amount equal to the product of (A) the monthly amount of the Company's contribution to the premiums for such Eligible Executive's group health plan coverage (including coverage for such Eligible Executive's spouse and eligible dependents), determined under the Company's group health plans as in effect immediately prior to such Eligible Executive's Date of Termination and (B) (I) 12, for Tier 1 Executives and (II) 6 for Tier 2 Executives.

-Upon termination of an Eligible Executive's employment due to a Qualifying Termination that occurs during a Change of Control Protection Period and so long as such Eligible Executive satisfies the conditions to payment of severance benefits described below, such Eligible Executive shall be entitled to receive the following severance benefits: (i) a lump sum cash payment in an amount equal to the product of (A) the sum of such Eligible Executive's Base Salary and Target Bonus and (B) (I) two, for Tier 1 Executives and (II) one for Tier 2 Executives and (ii) a lump sum cash payment in an amount equal to the product of (A) the monthly amount of the Company's contribution to the premiums for such Eligible Executive's spouse and eligible dependents), determined under the Company's group health plans as in effect immediately prior to such Eligible Executive's Date of Termination and (B) (I) 24, for Tier 1 Executives and (II) 12 for Tier 2 Executives.
+Upon termination of an Eligible Executive's employment due to a Qualifying Termination that occurs during a Change of Control Protection Period and so long as such Eligible Executive satisfies the conditions to payment of severance benefits described below, such Eligible Executive shall be entitled to receive the following severance benefits: (i) a lump sum cash payment in an amount equal to the product of (A) the sum of such Eligible Executive's Base Salary and Target Bonus and (B) (I) two, for Tier 1 Executives and (II) one for Tier 2 Executives and (ii) a lump sum cash payment in an amount equal to the product of (A) the monthly amount of the Company's contribution to the premiums for such Eligible Executive's group health plan coverage (including coverage for such Eligible Executive's spouse and eligible dependents), determined under the Company's group health plans as in effect immediately prior to such Eligible Executive's Date of Termination and (B) (I) 24, for Tier 1 Executives and (II) 12 for Tier 2 Executives.

-For purposes of the Executive Severance Plan, Mrs. Long is a Tier 1 Executive; Mr. Tanner is a Tier II Executive.
-Mr. Laudermilch was a Tier 1 Executive.
+For purposes of the Executive Severance Plan, Mr. Tanner is Tier 2 Executive.
+For the year ended December 31, 2024, Mr. McAleenan was a Tier 2 Executive and Mrs. Long was a Tier 1 Executive.